tm243/agent-assembly-line/README.md

 - Local LLMs as well as cloud-based LLMs: Ollama and ChatGPT
 - Streaming mode and regular runs
 - Context
+- Micros: small, single task agents that handle distinct functionalities and can be chained
+- cli-agents: agents that can be chained on the command line

 Agent-Assembly-Line comes with examples such as [Semantic Unittests](tests/sync/test_text_validator.py), [Diff Analysis](examples/diff_analysis.py), and more; a demo chat app and tests.